Donkihote0/CV/README.md

-# YOLOv11 Vietnam License Plate Recognition (Demo)
+# YOLOv11 Vietnam License Plate Recognition

 This archive contains a ready-to-run project scaffold for detecting Vietnamese license plates using YOLOv11 (Ultralytics).
 It's prepared for running locally on Windows with Python.